soi-20/brains/_pages/functionalflow.md

 Some humanists might be horrified by this, fearing the result will be degradation of one' human dignity and neglect of deeper human values.

-I will explan why "flow" and "compostion" will easily ease those concerns later.
+I will explain why "flow" and "composition" will easily ease those concerns later.

 Just like the way Leonardo da Vinci see how the world works: They are dancing together.

-## Second: A Composiable Flow in the Shell
+## Second: A Composable Flow in the Shell

 We need to see things purely, as function compostion.